 Using a toolbox of modeling, code rules, text mining and database search functionality, their analytics are also used to streamline processes across the settlement work they do.
 Analytics will also play a role in managing the full spectrum of claims management tasks while their top adjustors handle the most complex claim scenarios.

 Insurance Nexus compiled a white paper, in conjunction with AIG and Zurich, aimed at understanding how those companies plan to use AI and machine learning going forward.

-The practices will, with growing frequency, come under scrutiny as they impact privacy rights and concerns, but it will prove much less expensive and time consuming to limit your social networking involvement over the long haul.
+The practices will, with growing frequency, come under scrutiny as they impact privacy rights and concerns However, it will prove much less expensive and time consuming to limit your social networking involvement over the long haul.
 Edit yourself and, in doing so, you’ll be covered when it comes to policies which might discover details of your reputation.

-It always pays to be honest, and you can avoid issues in the insurance underwriting process if you come clean and accept the consequences of your lifestyle.
+It always pays to be honest, and you can avoid issues in the insurance underwriting process, so come clean on Facebook and save yourself insurance headaches.